Karen-Stewart80/Positive_Peeps_B/README.md

 **Testing end points**

-email: test0@test.com
-password: 123456

-Copy the JWT token generated and perform actions.
-This is the admin user able to perform admin rights in the database dump end points.
-Faker and random generated data is used in the database.
+to perform tests

+cd into src folder
+cd src

+in terminal
+set environment
+export FLASK_ENV=testing

+python -m unittest discover tests/

+### How to use website

+Step 1 - enter positive-peeps.tk in web browser
+Step 2 - Press sign up button.
+Enter email and password and click sign up button Step 3 - Press log in button.
+Enter email and password (the same used to sign up) and click log in button Step 4 - Press Create a new Profile button.
+Enter username, first name and last name and click create profile Step 5 - Press Create a new Post button.
+Enter name of Post and enter your post and click create post button

+There are options to go back or cancel if needed.
+You must have a profile to create a post.

 ### CICD pipeline
-Code will be pushed to Github repository.
+Code will be pushed to Github repository and use git-hub actions..
 Unittest will run tests.
+Continuous-integration yaml runs the tests, and then does a fresh install of the application onto an ec2 instance with gunicorn running as a background system.
+With a script installed to copy the env file from an s3 bucket.
+Route 53 handling the routing of the webpage, nginix running as a web server and have an ssl cert

 #### Purpose

 The purpose of Positive Peeps is to create a social website that has a positive impact on it's users.
 Cyber bullying has had a detrimental impact on mental health, whether it be body-shaming or ridiculing or just making people feel like they aren't enough.
 Positive Peeps aims to create a welcoming, positive social community.
-People can  create  their own profile with their image, create positive vibe posts and send positive messages to each other.
+People can  create  their own profile and create positive vibe posts.
 This allows members of all ages to feel safe online while still being able to be social.

 #### Functionality/features

 An interactive website
-A simple 5 page application
-Email and password registration and signing in Positive attitude and behaviour pledge when joining Profile details and image update, read, create and delete Posts create, read, update and delete
+A simple profile and post social media application Email and password registration and signing in Positive attitude and behaviour pledge when joining Profile details read and create
-Messages create, read and delete
+Posts create, read and delete
 Logout feature when not in use

 #### Target Audience